finom/vovk/README.md

 }
 ```

-If `ZodModel.parse` is errored by throwing `ZodError` the decorator is going to catch it and return corresponding response.
+If `ZodModel.parse` encounters an error and throws a `ZodError` the decorator is going to catch it and return corresponding response.

 ```ts
 // ...